Here at Bonallack and Bishop, we are big fans of family mediation – though we accept it doesn’t suit everybody.

 In addition to accrediting our own mediators, Resolution has now created a new hybrid mediation model merging some elements from commercial and civil mediation with family mediation.

-One of our mediators, Amanda Trappes-Lomax is one of a very small number of family mediators who have been trained up to offer this new mediation service, which for the first time allows clients to attend family mediation meeting with their own solicitors present.
+One of our mediators, Amanda Trappes-Lomax is one of a very small number of family mediators who have been trained up to offer this new service, which for the first time allows clients to attend family mediation meeting with their own solicitors present.

-This is a really useful alternative – because some clients like the idea of mediation but find a real problem with attending mediation meetings alone without their lawyers.
+This is a really useful alternative – because some clients like the idea of mediation but find a real problem with attending meetings alone without their lawyers.
 In particular, Resolution themselves describe this new hybrid mediation model as “ necessary where either or both parties have high conflict personalities”.

 Want to know more about “family mediation with solicitors present”?
 Call Amanda on (01722) 422300 for a free no obligation chat